matheusdiassousa/i_am_rich/README.md

 A new flutter project, used to put knowledge in practice.

-This App makes part of road activities of "Introduction to Flutter Development Using Dart" from App Brewery Course.
+This App makes part of activity road of the course "Introduction to Flutter Development Using Dart" from App Brewery.